the-peon-project/peon-warplans/quake3/README.md

     chown 1000:1000 server_start
     chmod u+x server_start
     ```
 4. Start the server.
 You can now start the server with the following command `docker-compose up -d`/`docker compose up -d`.
-You can then follow the deployment using `docker logs --follow peon.warcamp.csgo.default`
+You can then follow the deployment using `docker-compose logs -f`

 #### docker-compose.yml